Smejia723/Item-Catalog/README.md

 `vagrant ssh`

-Then move inside the catalog folder:
+Then then navigate in the vagrant with:

-`cd /vagrant/catalog`
+`cd /vagrant` then ` cd catalog`

 Then run the application: